 - Being Sedentary: The less you move, the harder is it for your veins to pump blood to your heart.
 You should either exercise or try to find ways to move throughout the day to ease blood flow.
 If you sit for long periods of time, you can get up at regular intervals to stretch your legs.
 This can prevent the formation of varicose veins.

 If you pay attention to minimizing these risk factors, you can prevent varicose veins from getting worse, or prevent varicose veins altogether.
-Some measures you can take to reduce or prevent varicose veins are exercise; watching your weight; eating a high-fibre, low-salt diet; avoiding high heels and tight hosiery; elevating your legs, and changing your sitting or standing position regularly.
+Some measures you can take to reduce or prevent varicose veins are exercise; watching your weight; eating a high-fiber, low-salt diet; avoiding high heels and tight hosiery; elevating your legs, and changing your sitting or standing position regularly.

 While in some cases, varicose veins do not need treatment, there are certain instances when you should see your doctor immediately.
-You should contact your doctor if you notice inflammation, discoloration, or a break in the skin, or a swelling in the calf or leg.
+You should contact your doctor if you notice inflammation, discoloration, or a break in the skin, or swelling in the calf or leg.
 This may be due to the presence of a blood clot.

 Worsening pain in the legs; a bump or minor irritation causing the vein to bleed; bleeding that does not stop after elevating the leg and applying pressure; chest pain or breathing difficulty, and painful veins, are all indications that you should consult your doctor immediately.